roocs/roocs-utils/README.rst

     $ python roocs_utils/catalog_maker/cli.py run -p c3s-cmip6 -r lotus

-This creates a pickle file containing an ordered dictionary of the entry for each file in each dataset.
-It also creates a pickle file for any errors.
+This creates a table in the database containing an ordered dictionary of the entry for each file in each dataset if successful, or the error traceback if there is an Exception raised.

 Viewing entries and errors
 ==========================